 EXEIN ANNOUNCES WORLD-CHANGING EMBEDDED SECURITY SOLUTION

-Ground-breaking open-source security solution will safeguard billions of devicesSAN FRANCISCO , CALIFORNIA , USA , November 5, 2020 /EINPresswire.com/ -- A few lines of code embedded in the firmware is all it takes to offer multi-layer, virtually impenetrable protection for the world’s hugely vulnerable Internet of Things (IoT) devices.
+Ground-breaking open-source security solution will safeguard billions of devicesSAN FRANCISCO , CALIFORNIA , USA, November 9, 2020 /EINPresswire.com/ -- A few lines of code embedded in the firmware is all it takes to offer multi-layer, virtually impenetrable protection for the world’s hugely vulnerable Internet of Things (IoT) devices.

 Edge security specialist Exein, based in Rome and San Francisco, has developed what CEO Gianni Cuozzo describes as “the fastest security countermeasure ever built” - an open-source mathematical model that can detect threats autonomously at speeds significantly faster than any existing solution.